What is the Minimal Asset Process?

 Until 2009, if you lived in Scotland and had debts you couldn’t afford to pay, you were effectively trapped with that debt until your creditors decided to force you into bankruptcy.
 You couldn’t take matters into your own hands.
-Since then things have changed, and in 2015 the Minimal Asset Process (MAP) debt management scheme was introduced.
+Since then things have changed, and in 2015 the Minimal Asset Process (MAP) scheme was introduced.

 It gave you the opportunity to get out of debt in just six months, for a standard cost of just £90.

 To apply for a MAP, you’ll need to satisfy the following criteria:

 - You must live in Scotland but not own your own home